whamtet/Excel-REPL/readme.md

 Create a Visual Studio C Sharp Class Project and add the two C Sharp source files.
 Use Visual Studio's package manager NuGet to install Clojure and Excel-DNA dependencies.

-To install on a machine copy the contents of Excel-REPL/bin/Debug into ~/AppData/Roaming/Microsoft/AddIns and then add via the add-ins menu.
+To install on a machine copy the contents of Excel-REPL/bin/Debug into ~/AppData/Roaming/Microsoft/AddIns and then add via the Excel add-ins menu.
 Excel-REPL will then auto-install every time you start Excel.

 ##System Requirements